-- Unless the context indicates otherwise, references to the term Council include the Cabinet, Overview and Scrutiny Committees, and other committees and subcommittees. - 2.
+- 1. Unless the context indicates otherwise, references to the term Council include the Cabinet, Overview and Scrutiny Committees, and other committees and subcommittees. - 2.
 For the purposes of this protocol, the term Cabinet refers to the Leader and Cabinet. - 4.
 Officers and staff means all persons employed by the Council. - 5.
-Senior officer means the Managing Director, Assistant Directors and Senior Managers, except where otherwise stated. - 6.
+Senior officer means the Chief Executive, Heads of Service and Senior Managers, except where otherwise stated. - 6.
 Designated Finance Officer means the officer exercising the duties prescribed by law for the financial administration of the Council. - 7.
 Monitoring Officer means as described under S5 Local Government and Housing Act 1989.